Fethullah Gülen: Coming to the United States

 With the advent of Erdoğanist Turkey in the 2000s, structural impediments to Muslims' participation in civil life were gradually lifted.
 Many of those educated in institutions sponsored by participants in civil-society endeavors that Gülen had inspired ended up as members of the Turkey's judiciary, its governmental apparatus, and its military.
 While Gulen's movement had consistently maintained that it stayed above politics, in the 2011 election its print and broadcast media suddenly came out in support of Erdogan and his party, leading to another big AKP victory.
+In 2012, Erdoğan called on Gülen to return to Turkey, but Gülen did not take up the invitation.
 But as Turkey's secular state was dismantled, tension grew between Erdogan and Gulen beginning with Erdogan's closing down of Gulen's network of university prep schools.

 In the period just prior to the 2016 Turkish coup d'état attempt, Erdoğanism changed in its perception of Gülenism from that of sometimes ally to a dangerous rival, attempting to construct a parallel state structure.
 On 19 December 2014, a Turkish court issued an arrest warrant for Gülen after over 20 journalists working for media outlets thought to be sympathetic to the Gülen movement were arrested.
 Gülen was accused of establishing and running an "armed terrorist group".

+In a 2015 interview, Hikmet Çetinkaya—a veteran secularist journalist for Cumhuriyet newspaper and a long-time critic of Gülen—stated that he had been investigating the movement for 40 years and had faced 170 lawsuits filed by Gülen.
+However, he noted that he had never described Gülen or the movement as a terrorist organization and maintained that he would not do so, as he is someone to defend human rights, justice and democracy.

 Before and after the attempted putsch, Gülenists became the greatest portion of those caught up in the massive 2016–present purges in Turkey.
-Since the 2016 coup attempt, authorities investigated over 2 million Turkish citizens for terrorism charges, detained at least 511,000, arrested or imprisoned more than 90,000, and shut down Gülen's entire network of schools, universities, hospitals, charities, and businesses associated with the Gülen movement in Turkey.
+Since the 2016 coup attempt, authorities tried over 3 million Turkish citizens for terrorism charges, arrested at least 511,000, and shut down entire network of schools, universities, hospitals, charities, and businesses allegedly associated with the Gülen movement in Turkey.